What is persuasion as a natural process?

 Using principles of persuasion effectively and with integrity can accomplish your goals to create and maintain healthy communities.

 Berkowitz, B. (In press).
 Community and neighborhood organization.
 In J. Rappaport & E. Seidman (Eds.), Handbook of community psychology.
-New York: Plenum.
+New York, NY: Plenum.